 MD vs MBBS Admissions in India

-Over 500 medical institutions in India offer admissions into MBBS with the essential requirement of students qualifying the NEET exam with the specified scores by the college or university.
-When it comes to MD vs MBBS, both these degrees are recognized by the Medical Council of India and is conferred by institutions which are affiliated by the same.
-In India, MBBS encompasses the duration of 5.5 years and the candidate is also required to complete at least a one-year internship or training while MD is a 3-year degree which is only offered after MBBS.
-Some of the prominent specializations for MD degree include,
+Over 500 medical institutions in India offer admissions into MBBS with the essential requirement of students qualifying for the NEET exam with the specified scores by the college or university.
+When it comes to MD vs MBBS, both these degrees are recognized by the Medical Council of India and are conferred by institutions that are affiliated with the same.
+In India, MBBS encompasses a duration of 5.5 years and the candidate is also required to complete at least a one-year internship or training while MD is a 3-year degree that is only offered after MBBS.
+Some of the prominent specializations for MD degrees include,

 - Dermatology and Venerology